-Since 2003, nearly 1,000 students have taken London’s MBA course, Business Strategies for the Base of the Pyramid (BoP) at the University of Michigan and the University of North Carolina.
-Faculty at universities across the globe have adopted his teaching materials in their classrooms, including more than half of the top 25 business schools.
+Since 2003, over 1,000 students have taken London’s MBA course, Business Strategies for the Base of the Pyramid (BoP) at the University of Michigan and the University of North Carolina.
+Faculty at universities across the globe have adopted his teaching materials in their classrooms, including a majority of the top 25 business schools.

 London has given hundreds of keynotes and talks across the globe, focused on the intersection of business strategy and poverty alleviation.
 These include presentations at corporate headquarters, development organization offices, and non-profit convenings, as well as invitations to speak at major international events.